kkadapa/100DaysOfPythonCoding/README.md

 ## About the Challenge

 The "100 Days of Python Code" challenge is an excellent way to enhance your Python skills, learn new libraries, and work on Python projects.
 This repository serves as a log of my progress, a collection of Python code snippets, and a showcase of the projects I work on during this challenge.
+I am taking most of my work from freecodecamp article which is listed here https://www.freecodecamp.org/news/the-python-code-example-handbook/.

 ## What to Expect